About the Institute

 The Heilbronn Institute runs a highly successful programme of events associated with its external research activities.
 These include conferences, focused research groups, visitors and workshops.
 The Institute also supports other high-profile UK mathematical meetings.

-The Institute is named after Professor Hans Heilbronn FRS, a German émigré and distinguished number theorist who was a major contributor to UK mathematics and in particular to the Department of Mathematics at the University of Bristol.
+The Institute is named after Professor Hans Heilbronn FRS, a German émigré and distinguished number theorist who was a major contributor to UK mathematics and to the Department of Mathematics at the University of Bristol.
 He became Bristol’s Henry Overton Wills Professor of Mathematics before his move to North America in 1964.